douglascayers/sfdc-convert-attachments-to-chatter-files/README.md

        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/src/main/webapp/resources/img/deploy.png">
 </a>

 A batchable apex class that converts attachments into chatter files to take advantage of more sophisticated sharing and file revisions.
+Read my [blog post](https://douglascayers.wordpress.com/2015/10/10/salesforce-convert-attachments-to-chatter-files/) on the topic.

 Usage